 As part of DHS, DSB enjoys close working relationships with the DHS Division of Medical Services (DMS), which houses Medicaid; the DHS Division of Developmental Disabilities (DDS); and the DHS Division of Behavioral Health Services (BHS).
 DSB has cooperative agreements outlining responsibilities and the provision of services with the DDS and DBHS.
 A similar agreement is being formulated for the provision of services to State Medicaid recipients.
-DSB coordinates services with DBHS, DMS, and the University of Arkansas for Medical Sciences and sends a representative to meetings of the Arkansas Children's Behavioral Health Care Commission.
+DSB coordinates services with DBHS, DMS, and the University of Arkansas for Medical Sciences.